wp-plugins/ressources/readme.txt

 == Description ==

-Works only for linux hosted sites !
+Not tested on non linux hosted sites !

 WordPress monitoring, displays for the super admin, the server ressources on the (network) dashboard